 Graduating with Honors

-The College of Education offers two levels of honors upon award of the bachelor’s degree: cum laude (honors) and magna cum laude (high honors).
+The College of Education offers three levels of honors upon award of the bachelor’s degree: cum laude (honors), magna cum laude (high honors), and summa cum laude (highest honors).
 Honors recognition is noted on the university transcript and printed on the diploma.

 The GPA used to determine honors includes only UF credits, earned after admission to the College, beginning the semester after accumulating 60 credits (junior status).